 Even though anger is the result of your anxiety, you'll still want to learn how to handle situations where anxiety is present.
-Some amount of stress and anxiety is natural in life, and you'll want to be absolutely certain that you can ensure no anger results from those anxious experiences.
+Some amount of stress and anxiety is natural, but if it’s getting in the way of your life it may be something to address.

 How to Control Your Anger

-Anger management classes can be immensely beneficial, but let's look at how to control your anger from anxiety.
+Anger management classes can be immensely beneficial, but let's look at other ways to control your anger from anxiety.
 You'll want to focus on learning how to react to your anxiety in a way that isn't anger related.
 Consider the following:

-- Anger Thoughts Journaling – Often anger builds up, and leads to thoughts that are hard to control.
-Journaling (writing out thoughts in a journal) gives you a place to share all of those angry thoughts before they become bottled up, so your mind stops focusing on them as often.
+- Anger Thoughts Journaling Often anger builds up, and leads to thoughts that are hard to control.
+Journaling (writing out thoughts in a journal) gives you a place to express all of those angry thoughts before they become bottled up, so your mind stops focusing on them as often.

-- Close Eyes/Slow Breathing – When the anger comes from irritation, or because you feel like you're losing control, you need to find a quick way to take a step back.
+- Close Eyes/Slow Breathing When the anger comes from irritation, or because you feel like you're losing control, you need to find a quick way to take a step back.
 Start by closing your eyes (if it's safe to do so), because this reduces the visual stimulation around you.
-Then, start slow breathing to calm your heart rate and reduce your irritated tendencies.
+Then, start slow breathing to calm your heart rate and reduce your strong negative emotions.